 One million or more earthquakes are detected by sensitive seismographs on earth every year.
 By analyzing the records of all earthquakes, we learn that small earthquakes are much more frequent than larger ones.
-However, over 50,000 of those earthquakes are large enough to be felt by people each year (Table 17.1).
-About 5 to 10 of these felt earthquakes occur annually in New York State, although the actual number varies considerably from year to year.
+How-

 Figure 17.3.
 This drawing shows how an S wave travels by vibrating up and down.
 The black box shows how an area of rock deforms as the wave passes.